LetterApp2007/Letter-App/README.md

-# :wave: Hello This is letter App
+# :wave: Hello This is Letter App
 This is a chatting app made by some Awsome people (Ariyo Halder, Kishalay Bhattachariya) We are Android Developers Made This project for Our Academic Training Certification at Ardent Computech PVT .
 LTD.